1.b. Supported Operating Systems

-The jrk works under Microsoft Windows 8, Windows 7, Windows Vista, Windows XP, Linux, and Max OS X 10.7 or later.
+The jrk works under Microsoft Windows 10, Windows 8, Windows 7, Windows Vista, Windows XP, Linux, and Mac OS X 10.7 or later.

 The configuration utility works only in Windows, so the jrk must be initially configured from a Windows computer, but after that it can be controlled from a Linux or Mac computer.